Do you have all the essential gear and clothing for your next hike?

 Grinnell Glacier

 In 1850, at the end of what has been referred to as the Little Ice Age, Grinnell Glacier, combined with The Salamander, measured 710 acres in surface area.
-As of 2005 it has shrunk to less than 200 acres.
+As of 2005 the now separated glaciers cover less than 200 acres.

 The glacier was discovered in 1885 by George Bird Grinnell, an early American conservationist, explorer, writer and founder of the Audubon Society.
 Grinnell was so inspired by the scenery during his first visit to the area that he spent the next two decades working to establish it as a national park.
 Interestingly, during his final visit to the glacier in 1926, Grinnell noted in his diary that "the glacier is melting very fast and the amount of water coming from it is great.
 All these glaciers are receding rapidly and after a time will disappear."